APGRoboCop/rcbotold/README.md

 * TODO: To prevent bots in TS v3.0 on firing empty rounds and lying proning on floors
 * TODO: To learn properly on avoiding taking too much falling damage and die in lava pits - add AvoidEntity for "func_lava" in bot_navigate.cpp ?
 * TODO: To fix that NS Squad Joining Bug or enhance it
+* TODO: To allow bots to use and climb ladders properly

 V 1.5-final
 =---------=